 Common Name: Feltleaf Wiillow

-Salix alaxensis is a Deciduous Tree up to 10.00 metres tall.
+Salix alaxensis is a deciduous tree that can grow up to 10.00 metres tall.

 North-western N. America - Alaska to British Columbia, east to Hudson Bay.